AvtsVivek/LearnVsExt/src/tasks/552450-CommunityActiveProcess/ReadMe.md

 5. This example also introduces Mvvm in the application.

+6. So this example gets the details of active process when a button on the tool window is clicked.
+Also introduces Mvvm in its native form.

 ## References
 1. https://stackoverflow.com/a/36260234/1977871
    1. How to get currently running project from Visual Studio extension